Best Day Trips from Paris by Train: 5 Easy No-Car Escapes

 Rouen is also the gateway to explore more of Normandy, like the D-Day beaches or Mont Saint Michel, on a longer trip.
 Definitely worth a road trip.
 Want an itinerary?
 Check out our 8 days itinerary from Rouen to Mont St Michel.

-Disneyland Paris Day Trip: A Magical Escape for Families
+Disneyland Paris Day Trip by Train : A Magical Escape for Families

 (Distance: 45 km | Highlights: Theme Parks, Family Fun, Iconic Characters | Best For: Families, Disney Fans, Young-at-Heart)